Mathematical Left Angle Bracket

 The mathematical left angle bracket has the Unicode code point U+27E8.
 In HTML you can write it as ⟨ or ⟨.

-Does the mathematical left angle bracket symbol work everywhere?
+Can I use the mathematical left angle bracket symbol in HTML and CSS?

 Related symbols